-About a year and a half ago, I got my very first smartphone.
+Just a few short years ago, I got my very first smartphone.
 Up until then, I only had a “stupid phone,” which was perfectly fine with me.
 All I really needed my phone for was making calls and texting my kids, so it was no big deal.

 But suddenly, two of our phones happened to break in the same week, and we were faced with replacing our old phones with either overpriced flip phones or specially-priced smartphones like the rest of the modern world seemed to be using.

-I have to admit that I was hesitant to get an iPhone.
-I wanted one (who wouldn’t?!?), but I was afraid a smartphone would be a huge time-waster for me…and I was right!
+I have to admit that at first I was hesitant to get an iPhone.
+Oh, of course I wanted one (who wouldn’t?!?), but I was afraid a smartphone would be a huge time-waster for me…and I was right!
 I’m not going to lie.

 As a matter of fact, I had to remove all but one of my email accounts from my phone (I have something like FIVE email accounts – it’s a sickness), and I don’t have many apps on my phone, either.